aps19/hybrid_movie_recommender_system/README.md

 **Usage**
 - Run `rc_final.ipynb`.
 - Run a single part at a time.
-- Use `factor_of_data` to load only a subset of original MovieLens dataset.
+- Use `factor_of_data` variable to load only a subset of original MovieLens dataset.
 - Follow comments in the notebook for guidance.

 **Features**